cmbu-tmm-sites/learncodestream/content/Pipelines/Tasks/CI/index.md

 The CI task container will run for the lifespan of the entire pipeline, so subsequent CI tasks within a pipeline will be executed in the same environment - this means that you can, for example, write files in container that will be preserved between Tasks.

+If a Pipeline has been executed from a [Git Trigger](), and has been [configured to clone the repository with the correct Inputs](/Pipelines/#pipeline-configuration), the Git repository will be automatically cloned into the Working Directory.

 ## Creating a CI task
 As well as the [common configurations](/Pipelines/Tasks/#common-configuration) available to all tasks, the CI task has:
 * **Steps** - the script to execute in the container